dmpv/softpro-swift-styleguide/README.md

 ## Intro

-This guide is based on Google's Swift Style Guide ([google.github.io/...](https://google.github.io/swift/#general-formatting)), which in turn is based on Apple's Swift API Design Guidelines ([swift.org/...](https://swift.org/documentation/api-design-guidelines/))
+This guide is based on [Google's Swift Style Guide](https://google.github.io/swift/#general-formatting), which in turn is based on [Apple's Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/)

-Special shoutout to Airbnb team and their styleguide ([github.com/...](https://github.com/airbnb/swift)) for certain well-stated points
+Special shoutout to Airbnb team and their [styleguide](https://github.com/airbnb/swift)) for certain well-stated points

 ## Overrides